espocrm/documentation/docs/administration/layout-manager.md

 ![Detail](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/layout-manager/detail.png)

-For panels, it's possible to specify a label, color (style), conditions making a panel visible.
+Edit panel parameters by clicking a pancil icon on the panel.
+It's possible to specify a label, color (style), conditions making a panel visible, group panels in tabs (as of v7.2).

+To enable detail view tabs, you need to check the *Tab-break* for panels.
+Enable it for panels you want to be first in a tab.
+All following panels will be in the same tab till the next panel that has the *Tab-break* checked.

-It's possible to put panels into **tabs** by checking the *Tab-break* field in panels (as of v7.2).
-Node: The *Hidden* parameter is not fully compatible with tabs.
+Note: The *Hidden* panel parameter is not fully compatible with tabs.
 It's not recommended to have both tab-breaks and hidden panels on the same layout.

 ### List (Small)